 1. Please log into your CBackup account on CBackup web version.

-2. Click on My Storage > + Add Cloud to add and authorize your OneDrive and Dropbox account to CBackup.
+2. Click on My Storage > + Add Cloud to add and authorize your OneDrive account to CBackup only if you have added Google Drive to CBackup.

 3. Select Sync Tasks > New Task to create a new sync task.